alternet/alternet.ml/tools/src/site/markdown/properties.md

     Adapter.map(Color.class, Color::decode) // when a Color type is expected, parse the text with Color.decode()
 ```

-The [ml.alternet.properties.Binder.Adapter](apidocs/ml/alternet/properties/Binder.Adapter.html) class comes with convenient static methods to bind a class or a property name to an adapter function, or even a regular expression of a property name.
+The [`ml.alternet.properties.Binder.Adapter`](apidocs/ml/alternet/properties/Binder.Adapter.html) class comes with convenient static methods to bind a class or a property name to an adapter function, or even a regular expression of a property name.
 It is also possible to map items from a list.

 We will insert the above Java code inside our template, by using 2 others directives, the former to import the `Color` class, the latter to generate an unmarshaller with that adapter ; similarly, we also need an adapter for UUID :

-<div class="source"><pre class="prettyprint">
+<div class="source"><pre class="prettyprint properties">
 # directives for importing the required types
 . = !java.awt.Color
 . = !java.util.UUID